 One of the services Congressman Walden is honored to provide residents of the Second District is that of nominations to one of the nation's esteemed service academies.
 He accepts applications from interested students each year through October.
-An experienced committee of retired military officers - led by John Howard, a retired Navy Commander now working in his Medford office - then helps Congressman Walden choose outstanding young adults for nomination to the U.S. Air Force Academy, the U.S. Merchant Marine Academy, the U.S. Military Academy and the U.S. Naval Academy.
+An experienced committee of current and retired military officers - led by John Howard, a retired Navy Commander now working in his Medford office - then helps Congressman Walden choose outstanding young adults for nomination to the U.S. Air Force Academy, the U.S. Merchant Marine Academy, the U.S. Military Academy and the U.S. Naval Academy.

 Below is information on the process for receiving a nomination.
 If you have any questions, feel free to contact John Howard at (541) 776-4646.